rampall/getting-started-with-fdp/README.md

 # Getting Started with Fair Data Protocol (FDP)

-An interactive how-to guide to building dApps on Fair Data Protocol using `fdp-storage` and `fdp-play`.
+An interactive how-to guide for beginners on getting started with building dApps on Fair Data Protocol using `fdp-storage` and `fdp-play`.

 ## Local Development Setup